Economic Development Projects

 Workforce Development is top priority for this fund, ensuring that Fayetteville has the highly skilled workforce needed as our City grows.
 Other possible projects could include enhancing the City’s incentive program for recruiting new businesses.
 This could mean fostering public/private partnerships through land acquisition, site development, and improving infrastructure.

 The 2019 Bond, which was approved by voters in April 2019, included up to $3.1 million for Economic Development projects.
+To date, the City has used economic development bond funds for two key projects: the Industrial Drive Commerce Park Extension as well as SLS Community and South Cato Springs Infrastructure Support.

 Industrial Drive Commerce Park Extension